High-visibility clothing is clothing made of fluorescent material with added reflective tape or shapes. Now for the technical bit…

 - Lifeboat crews have orange lifejackets; this colour shows up best against blue and grey water.
 What colour were your armbands when you learnt to swim?

 - Horse-riders often wear pink as it is a colour not found often in nature and so shows up well against autumn leaves.
-The Safe Lanes scheme in Mayfield, Sussex has even encouraged motorbike riders to wear fluorescent pink so they can be seen!

 - The colour blue is not so effective for fluorescent clothing; because of its wavelength it is not good at emitting light and the human eye is not so good at seeing blue generally.
 So if you’ve got a blue school uniform it’s a good idea to also wear or carry something fluorescent to make yourself seen.